LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

     inputCollection.apply("write to file", TextIO.write().to("result").withSuffix(".txt").withoutSharding());
     ```

-    The results of the `Filter` transform are stored to a text file using the write method of the `TextIO` transform.
+    The results of the `Filter` transform are stored in a text file using the write method of the `TextIO` transform.
 As PCollections are distributed across machines, the results are written to multiple files/shards.
-In order to avoid this, we use `withoutSharding` where all the output is written to a single file.
+To avoid this, we use `withoutSharding` where all the output is written to a single file.

 Output: